microsoft/FluidFramework/experimental/dds/tree/README.md

 };
 ```

-Note that this example isn't meant to be taken verbatim as valid code -- it cheats a bit with payload representation for the sake of simplicity.
+Note that this example isn't meant to be taken verbatim as valid code -- it cheats a bit with payload representation for the sake of simplicity, and isn't validly constructing the node's identifiers.
 It is, however, truthful to tree structure.

 ## Creating a SharedTree